cbdt/MDI_DOODLE/README.md

 2. Create a poll
 3. Add some choices
 4. Share his poll with his friend by sending them the link
-5. Vote and unvote for a choice
+5. Vote for a choice